 August 28.
 The other day I mentioned how cannabis enables me to hear ambient noise, like traffic or a washing machine, as a symphony.
 Kyle sends this video, John Cage about silence, in which he says, "If you listen to Beethoven, or to Mozart, you see that they're always the same.
 But if you listen to traffic, you see it's always different."

 John Cage is famous for a piece that's supposedly four minutes and 33 seconds of silence.
-When I dug deeper, it turns out that description misses the point.
+But that description misses the point.
 The music in 4'33" is not silence, but whatever subtle ambient sounds the silence reveals.

 So then I looked into Cage's solo piano.
 From 1948, Dream sounds like someone randomly hitting keys, and it's also perfectly beautiful.
 That's really hard to do.
 This summer I've been playing lots of piano on a digital keyboard, and I might start by randomly hitting keys, but then I'll narrow it to set of keys that sound good together, and then I'll find a riff and just jam on it.
 What Cage does is to avoid falling into any seductive pattern, to stay in the chaos of early experimentation, but keep it sounding good.

 This is basically the same as meditation, where you avoid falling into patterns of thinking, and just keep your mind loose and wide without getting bored.

 Digging deeper, even John Cage's "Dream" is like a pop cover of Erik Satie's Vexations.
 It's half a page of sheet music, in a weird notation, with instructions to "play the theme 840 times in succession."
 It was forgotten until Cage published it and organized the first performance, which took 18 hours.